ojalaquellueva/nsr/README.md

 ## <a name="Installation"></a>Installation & setup

+The following steps assume two installations: one in public_html for the web service, and a second installation elsewhere in the file system for creating the database and running the batch applications.
+Other configurations my be more useful, depending on the user.

 ### <a name="Core"></a>Database and batch application
 1. Clone this repository to location of choice, using recursive option to include submodules:

 ```
 git clone --recursive https://github.com/ojalaquellueva/nsr.git
 ```